mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 Use `mkdocs gh-deploy --help` to get a full list of options available for the `gh-deploy` command.

-Be aware that you will not be able to review the built site before it is pushed to GitHub.
-Therefore, you may want to verify any changes you make to the docs beforehand by using the `build` or `serve` commands and reviewing the built files locally.
+Please note that you will not be able to review the built site before it is deployed to GitHub.
+Instead, you may want to verify any changes you made by using the `build` or `serve` commands and reviewing the built files locally before running `gh-deploy`.

 WARNING:
+The site files in the `gh-pages` branch are **automatically generated** and updated when using the `gh-deploy` script.
-You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.
+As such, you should never make any changes to the site files of your GitHub Pages site by hand.
+Doing so will cause you to lose these changes the next time the `gh-deploy` script or command is called.

 WARNING:
-If there are untracked files or uncommitted work in the local repository where `mkdocs gh-deploy` is run, these will be included in the pages that are deployed.
+If there are untracked files or uncommitted work in the local repository where `mkdocs gh-deploy` is run, these will be included in the deployed Pages site.

-### Organization and User Pages
+### User and Organisation Pages

-User and Organization Pages sites are not tied to a specific project, and the site files are deployed to the `master` branch in a dedicated repository named with the GitHub account name.
-Therefore, you need working copies of two repositories on our local system.
-For example, consider the following file
+User and Organization GitHub Pages sites are not tied to a specific project, and the site files are deployed to the `master` branch in a dedicated repository named with the GitHub account name.
+Therefore, you will need working copies of two repositories on your local system.
+For example, consider the following file structure:
-structure:

 ```text
 my-project/